-A: Some employers may experience direct savings in response to the Program based on the commuter benefit provisions or other applicable provisions in the federal tax code.
-Private employers offering Option 1 can allow their employees to exclude their transit/vanpool commuting costs from their taxable wages.
+Employers may experience direct savings in response to the Program based on the commuter benefit provisions or other applicable provisions in the federal tax code.
+Employers offering Option 1 can allow their employees to exclude transit/vanpool commuting costs from their taxable wages.
 This saves employers money because those transit/vanpool costs are also excluded from the employer's payroll taxes, thereby saving the employer 7.65% (or more depending upon the tax code) on every dollar set aside as pre-tax by employees for transit/vanpooling.
+Complying with a Telework Policy can also lead to direct savings.
+For every half-time teleworking employee, employers can save up to \$10,000 dollars in real estate costs alone a year (Per Global Workplace Analytics).
+Improved employee morale and flexibility also leads to lower turnover, saving directly on hiring costs and indirectly on new hire acclimation.